ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/cell-editors/index.md

 }
 ```

+The return type for the selector is `CellEditorSelectorResult` and has the following attributes:

+<interface-documentation interfaceName='CellEditorSelectorResult' config='{"description":""}'></interface-documentation>

+names='["buttons","closeOnApply","debounceMs","readOnly"]'

 Here is a full example:

 - The column 'Value' holds data of different types as shown in the column 'Type' (numbers/genders/moods).